-Through these various guidance documents, the IOM viewed surge capacity and its accompanying issues across a continuum of care based on demand for health care services and the available resources.
+Through these various guidance documents, the IOM identifies surge capacity issues across a continuum of care that are based on demand for healthcare services and the availability of resources.
 Moving along the continuum of care from conventional care to CSC enables health practitioners to treat more patients with limited resources.

 CSC does not authorize the provision of substandard care.
 Instead, the standard of care becomes what a “reasonable” practitioner would do given the limited resources available.

-The switch to CSC may be prompted by different events, such as loss of essential services (i.e., electricity, water, parts of the supply chain) or disruption to health system infrastructure.
-Shortages of certain health care practitioners and/or shortages of medications and other supplies may also initiate the switch to CSC.
+The switch to CSC may be prompted by different events, such as loss of essential services (e.g., electricity, water, parts of the supply chain) or disruption to health system infrastructure.
+Shortages of certain healthcare practitioners and/or shortages of medications and other supplies may also initiate the switch to CSC.